CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 Joni Sherman, the Information Security Administrator for Contoso Ltd., has been tasked with ensuring secure communication between departments.
 To support this, she is configuring Microsoft Purview Message Encryption for Contoso, including modifying the default settings and creating a custom branding experience for the finance department.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Verify Azure RMS functionality
+- Task 01: Verify Azure RMS functionality
-1. Modify default branding template
+- Task 02: Modify default branding template
-1. Validate default branding behavior
+- Task 03: Validate default branding behavior
-1. Create custom branding template
+- Task 04: Create custom branding template
-1. Validate custom branding behavior
+- Task 05: Validate custom branding behavior
-1. Apply a sensitivity label in Word
+- Task 06: Apply a sensitivity label in Word

 ## Task 1 – Verify Azure RMS functionality